SweetWater Wookie Down joins the brewery’s Dank Tank Series starting this week.

 This forthcoming release is brewed in celebration of the brewery’s annual 420 Fest, held every April in downtown Atlanta.
 You might recall 420 Fest Double IPA from 2015.

 This edition is an imperial red ale, big on tropical citrus flavors and a sweet malt body.

 Dressed to get pressed at the fest, El Dank took one whiff of his stash of Simcoe, Mosaic and Waimea hops and dove straight in.
 Feeling no pain with lots to gain, El D saddled up next to a big bodied mahogany/red beauty of an ale looking to mingle a blast of his stash of tropical citrus aromas with her big bodacious sweet maltified booty.
 Overindulging as always, Danko peaked at 7.6% ABV, causing him to spin with the spinners ’til he spun out and was left face up in the field.
 Eyes open but case closed.

 The 2017 fest lineup includes Widespread Panic, Ween, and Slightly Stoopid.

-SweetWater Wookie Down will be a draft and 16 ounce can release.
+SweetWater Wookie Down is a draft and 16 ounce can release, starting in mid-March.